This article helps provide a simple guide to the usage of this excellent software QTTabBar.

-If you right click on the icon button in a tab you get a fly-out menu of the contents.
+If you click the icon in a tab you get a fly-out menu showing the contents, or if you right-click on the icon button in a tab you get a fly-out menu showing the parent folders.

-If you right click on the tab itself, you get this context menu on the right.
+If you right-click on the tab itself, you get a full context menu below.

 You have a lot of options here, one of the most important being "Create new group".
 If you click on this you get a pop up asking for a group name, and with a check box called "Add all tabs".
 Here, I have called the group "Main Folders".

-Clicking on OK creates this group containing all the tabs you had on the bar, and the "group" icon button, a yellow star in this case, has changed from gray to its normal colour to show that it is active.
-When you want this group of tabs to open, click on the group icon button and choose the group you want from the drop-down menu.
+Clicking on OK creates this group containing all the tabs you had on the bar.
+When you want this group of tabs to open, click on the "Groups" icon button, which is a yellow star, and choose the group you want from the drop-down menu.
 You can have as many groups as you like.

-You may also drag an application (any executable file) to the tab bar, and it will be automatically added to your "Applications" list.
+You may also drag an application (any executable file) to the Application Launcher on the tab bar, and it will be automatically added to your "Applications" list.

 The tab context menu also gives you a number of other options, most of which are self-explanatory.
 Try them out!
 You can lock tabs, close selected tabs, view the tab history, view tab properties, etc.

-The last item on this menu however, "Options" opens a large window with a number of tabbed folders where you can configure every aspect of the tool bar -- how it looks, how it behaves, add plug-ins, what commands or mouse actions do what, and how, and a lot of other options.
+Clicking the QTTabBar Options icon lets you access to a powerful control centre for customising QTTabBar.
+You can configure every aspect of the tool bar—how it looks, how it behaves, add plug-ins, what commands do what, and how, and a lot of other options.

-These folders offer you an absolutely incredible number of customisation and operational choices.
+These options offer you an absolutely incredible number of customisation and operational choices.
 You can set things up exactly as you want them.
 Find and use exactly your own way of doing things.
-Once again, in these menus most items are self-explanatory, but some are a little obscure.
+Once again, in these options most items are self-explanatory, but some are a little obscure.
 The best way to find out what they do is to try them!
-You can change a setting and this takes effect immediately when you click "apply" at the bottom right of the folder window.
+You can change a setting and this takes effect immediately when you click "Apply" at the bottom right of the Options window.
 Various other settings and functions require other input.

-As stated at the beginning of the article, the function of various items is also affected by your standard Windows Explorer settings.
+As stated at the beginning of the article, the function of various items is also affected by your standard File Explorer settings.

 Try various things until you are happy with the results, or change things you are not happy with.
 Don't try to change everything at once though, this will only cause confusion.

-Clicking on this arrow will give you an immediate cascade menu of the disc or folder.
+Clicking on this arrow will give you an immediate cascade menu of the drive or folder.

-The QTTabBar search box (adding to the tool bar using "Customize" from the tab context menu) works more or less instantly on the open directory.
+The QTTabBar search box (available on the QT Command Bar) works more or less instantly on the open directory.